DiscordKt/discordkt.github.io/docs/concepts/Services.md

 }
 ```

  To create a service, annotate a class with `@Service`.
+DiscordKt uses dependency injection to provide access to these objects.
 To use it, accept it as a parameter.
 This can be done anywhere you might need it, such as CommandSets, Preconditions, Listeners, and even other Services.
 It will automatically be given wherever it is requested.

 ```kotlin
 @Service